nrhnnii/Social-Media-Computing/README.md

 **Description**:
 This tutorial focuses on unsupervised sentiment analysis using two lexicon-based tools: **TextBlob** and **VADER**.
 Both methods were applied to customer reviews to extract polarity (positive/negative) and subjectivity scores.
 TextBlob provided a basic sentiment score and subjectivity measure, while VADER offered a more granular breakdown including negative, neutral, positive proportions and a compound score optimized for social media-style text.
 A comparison between both methods was conducted through correlation analysis and visualization.
 This allowed deeper understanding of how each tool interprets tone and emotion in user-generated text.

-The analysis was performed on a dataset of restaurant reviews from Google Maps: [`GoogleReview_data_cleaned.csv`](https://www.kaggle.com/datasets/choonkhonng/malaysia-restaurant-review-datasets), containing user reviews from eateries in Ipoh, Malaysia.
+The analysis was performed on a dataset of restaurant reviews from Google Maps: [`GoogleReview_data_cleaned.csv`](https://www.kaggle.com/datasets/choonkhonng/malaysia-restaurant-review-datasets)

 ---